 Providing the right equipment

-Your first task is to ensure that your employees have the correct PPE and fall protection PPE for their respective tasks.
-This requires a careful risk assessment of the work environment and an accurate evaluation of the risks involved. -
+Your first task is to ensure your employees have the appropriate PPE and fall protection equipment for their specific tasks.
+This requires a careful risk assessment of the work environment and an accurate evaluation of the associated risks. -

 The equipment provided must comply with applicable safety standards and norms.
-This includes regular inspections and maintenance to ensure that the equipment is functioning properly.
+This includes regular inspections and maintenance to ensure proper functioning of the equipment.
 Damaged or worn equipment should be replaced promptly. -

-It is your duty to train your employees in the correct use of PPE and PPEgA.
-You must not only teach them how to put on the equipment correctly, but also how to check and maintain it.
-In addition, it is important to inform them about the risks in the workplace and the importance of the equipment. -
+It is your responsibility to train your employees in the correct use of PPE and PPEaa.
+You must not only teach them how to put on the equipment correctly, but also how to inspect and maintain it.
+Furthermore, it is important to inform them about workplace risks and the importance of the equipment. -

 Correct wearing of PPE

-Wearing PPE correctly is crucial for safety when working at heights.
-According to DGUV principle 312-906, harnesses and fall arrest systems should be put on in such a way that they safely catch the human body in the event of a fall.
-The correct positioning of the fall arrest loops in the chest area and the correct adjustment of the harnesses are important in order to effectively distribute the impact force.
-Competent use of rope safety systems, for example by using movable anchor points and temporary rope safety systems, is also important.
-Regular refresher courses in theory and practice, including first aid training and training in the competent use of PPE, contribute to a safe working environment. -
+Correctly wearing personal protective equipment (PPE) is crucial for safety when working at height.
+According to DGUV Principle 312-906, harnesses and fall arrest systems should be worn in such a way that they safely arrest the human body in the event of a fall.
+Important factors include the correct positioning of the fall arrest rings in the chest area and the correct adjustment of the harnesses to effectively distribute the impact force.
+Expert handling of rope lifelines, such as the use of movable anchor points and temporary rope lifelines, is equally important.
+Regular refresher courses in theory and practice, including first aid training and training in the competent use of personal protective equipment (PPE), contribute to a safe working environment. -

 Promote safety culture